chetna002/AutoMobile-Price-Predict/README.md

-Automobile Case Price Prediction Dataset
+Automobile Case Price Prediction Dataset:

      This repository contains the EDA_Automobile_Case_Price_pred.csv dataset, which is used for predicting automobile case prices.
 It is suitable for exploratory data analysis (EDA) and building predictive models for automobile pricing.

 Dataset Details